innovastudio-dev/contentbuilder/README.md

 ### **Example Upload Helper Function**

-This helper reads the file and returns a base64-encoded data URL:
+This helper function uploads the selected file to the server and returns the JSON response:

 ```jsx
 async function uploadFile(e) {